george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

 General Documentation for these AIDA Modules can be [found here](https://www.slac.stanford.edu/grp/cd/soft/aida/)

+@note One module has been updated to support AIDA-PVA.
+The [SLC Buffered Data Module](http://www-mcc.slac.stanford.edu/ref_0/AIDASHR/DPSLCBUFF_JNI_HELPER.C) was updated to add an entry point DPSLCBUFF_SETMODE() which is called from the AIDA_SLCBPMBUFF Channel Provider.

 _Specific Code for each legacy module_:

 * [SLC Control Database Module](http://www-mcc.slac.stanford.edu/ref_0/AIDASHR/DPSLC_JNI_HELPER.C)